-Nespresso is the referring brand name of Nestlé Nespresso S.A based in Switzerland known for quality espresso machines and related products.
-The machines use ground coffee seal-packed in containers which are called Pods.
-So when you are buying a machine, you are also buying the Nespresso Capsule experience.
+Nespresso is the referring brand name of Nestlé Nespresso S.A based in Switzerland known for single serve espresso machines and coffee related products.
+These machines use ground coffee seal-packed in containers we commonly know as capsules or pods.
+So, when you are getting a machine home, you are along bringing the Nespresso Capsule experience.

 - Types of Nespresso Capsules

 - Where to Buy Nespresso Pods

 - How to Save Money on Nespresso Pods

 - Best Capsule Holders

 - How Much Caffeine In Each Capsule

 - Disposing The Capsules

 Pods are basically coffee containers filled with pre-decided amount of coffee grounds and are sealed pack to keep the things inside fresh for brewing.
 These pods are than used by Nespresso machines to brew a cup of espresso.
 Pods come in various flavors strengths that can create confusion for a new user.
 Once you get used to it, it will get a hold.